cdkday/website/pages/home.md

   </header>
   <main>
     <p class="mb-6">
-        We will be launching a CFP in the next few weeks so please check back regularly or follow <a href="https://twitter.com/cdkday">@cdkday</a> on Twitter
+        Our CFP is open until 19th March 2021, so please head on over to <a href="https://sessionize.com/cdkday/">Sessionize</a> and submit your creative talk ideas
     </p>
   </main>
 </section>